 5. Optimise game settings

 It’s very tempting for a gamer to set all of their in-game settings to the max, but doing this will adversely affect your computer’s ability to process the game.
 You may find you have a preference between performance or quality.
 There are programs out there that make it easy to alternate between the two.
+Most of the multiplayer games are now offering Elo boosting services to their players to boost their ranks.

 If it’s performance that you are looking for then it may be worth turning down your game’s resolution.
 While the graphics may not be as impressive, they’ll still be good and you’ll notice an uptick in performance.